*Updated: October 22, 2020

 Brave Space Alliance has a COVID-19 resource page for trans, non-binary, and intersex individuals.
 Resources include Food Pantry, Relief Funds, Telehealth, and other virtual services.
 Please visit here.

 For those living with HIV and AIDS or who are using PrEP and experiencing financial crises due to the COVID-19 pandemic, please check out the HIV Resource Hub managed by The AIDS Foundation of Chicago in partnership with the Center on Halsted.
 Case managers and clients must contact the Chicago-area HIV Resource Coordination Hub at 1-844-482-4040 to access these funds.

-Hanover Township and U-46 School District Area: For ALL Children 18 & Under.
-Visit ANY of these locations for a free pre-packaged breakfast, lunch, dinner, and snack.
-Get low-cost meals at the Township Senior Center, call ahead and check the menu here.
+Hanover Township and U-46 School District Area: Get low-cost meals at the Township Senior Center, call ahead and check the menu here.
 Their food pantry is also open and operational, learn how to apply here.

 The following Food Pantries are also available for assistance (call & check hours before going):

 Barrington Township Area: Call or email the Township Food Pantry for pick-up, details here.